Hells Canyon Raft Message on Coronavirus

 It is our goal to operate all trips scheduled for this season.
 At this time, when we are advised to avoid crowds and enclosed spaces, getting out into the back country may just be the perfect way to spend your vacation.
 As our clients, guests, friends, and family, you have our pledge that we will continue to do everything both prudent and possible to keep you safe and healthy while you enjoy the trip of a lifetime.

-To help with your decision and provide additional information regarding trips for the 2020 season, we’ve compiled a list of our answers to the most common questions we are hearing from our guests.
+To help with your decision and provide additional information regarding trips for the upcoming season, we’ve compiled a list of our answers to the most common questions we are hearing from our guests.

 1. Are you still operating your trips?